 There are various reasons why a PA may be rejected and not reviewed.
-Proper completion of the PA coversheet and a thorough intake process aids in minimizing most rejections.
+Proper completion of the PA coversheet or information not entered in portal and a thorough intake process aids in minimizing most rejections.
 Common reasons include:

 - HCPCS code is not subject to PA

 - Request sent to the incorrect jurisdiction based on the beneficiary's permanent address

 After the PA submission goes through the medical review process, the supplier will receive a decision letter.

 Based on the review, it was determined the beneficiary meets the medical necessity requirements established by Medicare for the LLP HCPCS code requested.
 The affirmed decision is valid for one hundred and twenty (120) calendar days.